Wallacoloo/gparse/README.md

 Limitations
 ======

+There is currently almost no error-checking:
-gparse doesn't currently support the parsing of comments (causes a crash).
-Also, checksums are parsed, but not checked.
+Checksums are parsed, but not checked.
+Line numbers are ignored (and missing lines are not noticed).